Magic-wei/make_work_easier/README.md

 * [**ScreenToGif**](https://www.screentogif.com/): Screen, webcam and sketchboard recorder with an integrated editor.
 Free and open source, Over 18 different languages, but **only for Windows**.
 You can export as Gif, Video or save as a project to edit later.
 * [**Peek**](https://github.com/phw/peek): a simple animated GIF screen recorder with an easy to use interface **for Linux**.
+* [**termtosvg**](https://github.com/nbedos/termtosvg): A Unix terminal recorder written in Python that renders your command line sessions as standalone SVG animations to play in Markdown files and browsers.

 ### Screenshot